Metroplex Freight Mobility Study

 In addition, understanding existing roadway volume near rail crossings, planned roadway improvements, and other local traffic patterns helps identify priority areas for improvements.
 Approximately 5 percent of the public at-grade highway-rail crossings in the region have an average daily traffic volume over 20,000 vehicles per day.

 TxDOT hosted an online survey in December 2019 and continues to work with local governments, railroads, and regional transportation agencies.
-In the fall, we will host a report concerning freight and passenger rail integration, with capacity improvement concepts and implementation guidance.
+The Phase I Report concentrated on integrating freight and passenger rail to support increased capacity.
 In spring 2020, we will prepare a broader plan prioritizing grade crossing and freight rail mobility projects across the Metroplex.